Cubes, cacti, and framed long knots: The space of normalized overlapping intervals

 \section{The space of normalized overlapping intervals}

-Completing the proof of Theorem \ref{T:A} will require the equivalences stated in Theorem \ref{T:B}.
-In this Section, we prove Theorem \ref{T:B}, focusing purely on $E_2$-operads and making no reference to the space of knots or its Taylor tower.
-We construct a space $\Ov^1(m)$ whose inclusion into $\Ov(m)$ is a homotopy equivalence and which maps to $\Cact^1(m)$ by a homotopy equivalence.
-In Section \ref{S:Ov^1-defn} we give the definition of this space, whose elements we call normalized overlapping intervals.
-It is a bit nuanced, but we provide an illustrated example.
-In Section \ref{S:projection-onto-Cact^1}, we define a projection to $\Cact^1(m)$ and show that the projection is an $\SS_m$-equivariant simple homotopy equivalence.
-Finally, we show that $\Ov^1(m)$ is a deformation retract of $\Ov(m)$ in Section \ref{S:inclusion-into-Ov}.
+Completing the proof of Theorem \ref{T:A} requires the equivalences stated in Theorem \ref{T:B}.
+In this Section, we prove Theorem \ref{T:B}.
+We construct a space $\Ov^1(m)$ whose inclusion into $\Ov(m)$ is a homotopy equivalence and which projects to $\Cact^1(m)$ by a homotopy equivalence.
+In Section \ref{S:Ov^1-defn}, in particular in Definition \ref{D:normalized-overlapping} (and Remark \ref{R:alt-def-Ov1}), we define this space, whose elements we call normalized overlapping intervals.
+In Section \ref{S:projection-onto-Cact^1}, we define the projection $\Ov^1(m) \to \Cact^1(m)$ and show that this map and the inclusion $\Ov^1(m) \incl \Ov(m)$ are homotopy equivalences.